 However, this option, which involves more complex deployments, such as highly scalable and resilient Kubernetes deployments, requires much more technical expertise.

-Challenges of Cloud Migration
+Challenges of Data Warehouse Migration to Cloud

 Data Integration Process